Acting Teachers, Specialists

 To honour and preserve the work of Yat Malmgren (who died in 2002), in his retirement Christopher has written a book – A Peopled Labyrinth – the only body of work that deals comprehensively with ‘The Histrionic Sense’ or the Law of Expression.
 The book was published by GFCA Publishing in September 2015, and is available to purchase from the GFCA London Studio for personal visitors, and also from French’s Theatre bookshop in London and online via Amazon.

-We are thrilled that Christopher continues to teach elements of this work for our post-graduate students, and for the Intensive Workshops that underpin the understanding of Character Analysis in it’s fullest form.
+We are thrilled that Christopher continues to advise on elements of this work, to underpin the understanding of Character Analysis in it’s fullest form.

 Tutors on Staff:

 Alongside her working life as a director of Theatre, Television and Film, Sue has continuously been employed in running workshops with fellow artists (directors, actors and writers), and in training students; from 2004-2014 she was Head of the MA programmes in Directing and Text & Performance at RADA.
 While there, she developed a new MA in Actor-Training: Theatre Lab, and was the Head of that Course from 2011-2013.